aeternity/protocol/epoch/api/channels_api_usage.md

   | channel_reserve | 2 |
   | ttl | 1000 |

-  The `initiator` will be connecting the `responder` on localhost:1234 We will be using the tool [wscat](https://github.com/websockets/wscat) We assume the channel's websocket listener is set on port 3014 (default one)
+  The `initiator` will be connecting to the `responder` on localhost:1234 We will be using the tool [wscat](https://github.com/websockets/wscat) We assume the channel's WebSocket listener is set on port 3014 (default one)

-### Initiator websocket open
+### Initiator WebSocket open
 Using the set of prenegotiated parameters the initiator connects
 ```
 $ wscat --connect